zsc0504/zsc0504.github.io/source/_posts/FirstBlog.md

 date: 2017-11-08 08:38:24
 tags: blog
 ---
-Yes, it is a first blog for Hexo.
+Yes, it is the first blog for Hexo.